binhphan421/blog/content/article/personal/musings3.md

 Each dropped thought lands daggers into my chest.
 Her earnest request, the coup de grace.

 I've been running with guilt's cold grasp on my neck.
-No epiphany or conclusion will unburden the crushing exptecations.
+No epiphany or conclusion will unburden the crushing expectations.

 I'm sorry.
 I'm afraid I won't ever be bigger than this.